mdna2x/snaxdocs/FAQ.md

 > ZVZ | Frequently Asked Questions
 # FREQUENTLY ASKED QUESTIONS

-### When can I start to mint?
-All NFTs will be ready to mint as soon as they are listed.
-The official launch date will be announced June 1, 2024.

 ### What happened to my highlight?
 If your code is inactive, it is because your link is in a Hot or Finked state.